yxzoro/SPA/README.md

 ## React SPA
 *put all files from SPA/build/ to docs/ to publish your app in redhair.xyz*
+*copy spa_router_example/spa_materialUI_example to your_spa, then write your code*

 -----------------------------------------------------------------------------------------------
     MaterialUI(css UI framework with UI components written in React)